current members

 Erica Lee

-Erica is a second-year student at UVA majoring in Neuroscience.
-Her research interests include visual learning, brain plasticity, stress related disorders, and a variety of ocular disorders as well.
+Erica is a Neuroscience major whose research interests include visual learning, brain plasticity, stress related disorders, and a variety of ocular disorders as well.
 In the lab she works with Robert and aims to understand if increased plasticity protects the brain from stress.
-Outside the lab, she can be found sparring in Kendo club, watching Kdramas, and cooking new recipes.
+Outside the lab, she can be found sparring in Kendo club, watching K-dramas, and cooking new recipes.

 Education